MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 4. Navigate through the different documents to the specific folder or file(s) that you're interested in.

-    For example, imagine a SharePoint site with with a *Shared Documents* folder.
+    For example, imagine a SharePoint site with a *Shared Documents* folder.
 You can select the **Table** value in the **Content** column for that folder and navigate directly to that folder.

     ![Table Preview after connecting to the SharePoint site with the function SharePoint.Contents where there's a folder with the name Shared Documents](images/sp-navigate-level-1-me.png)